kHarshit/poems/_texts/v-speech.md

 Obviously, this overwhelming oration has opted overboard, so let me simply add that it is my very good honor to meet you and you may call me O.

+*[Onslaught]: Attack against enemy
+*[oaf]: awkward, clumsy person
+*[ostentatiously]: showy, extravagantly
+*[obfuscation]: obscuring the sight of something *[outlandish]: unconventional, unusual, bizarre *[oust]: remove
+*[opprobrious]: abusive, offensive
+*[oligarchs]: one of the ruler of oligarchy, govt by few *[ostensibly]: as shown or pretended
+*[ostracizing]: expel or banish from community *[obdurate]: stubborn, obstinate
+*[obliteration]: destruction, annihilation
+*[onset]: beginning
+*[oblige]: compel, obligate, force someone to do something *[ovation]: recognition, standing ovation
+*[oration]: formal speech
+*[overboard]: to extremes

 <p align="center">&sect;</p>

 **P's speech**

 Presto!

 Presented, a humble practiced performer, cast by proxy as both predator and prey by the permutations of Fate.
-This pretense, no mere posture of pride, is a persistance of the populi vox, now passed, perished.
+This pretense, no mere posture of pride, is a persistence of the populi vox, now passed, perished.
 However, this plucky presentation of a by-gone problem stands primed, and has pledged to penalise these perfidious and poisonous pests protecting perversion and promising the powerfully primitive and prodigious prohibition of purpose.

 *[carves P into wall]*